 - Any change in the proposed project must have the prior written approval of AAUW.
 AAUW must be notified promptly of any changes in the status of an application resulting from acceptance of another award.

 - Receipt of a grant is contingent upon the successful completion of the AAUW International Fellowship and upon obtaining the degree for which the fellowship was awarded.

 Start the application process by clicking on the link to access the application and create an account through our vendor site.
 Complete all required components in the following tabs.

 Three recommendations are required.
+AAUW does not accept references from dossier services.
 They must be from

 - An individual the applicant was professionally or academically acquainted with during her AAUW fellowship year,

 - An organization or individual in the applicant’s community who can attest to the applicant’s qualifications and ability to carry out the project as proposed, and

 - A colleague who is well acquainted with the applicant’s current academic and/or professional work.